aaronik/conway/README.md

   and placing it around the board in different configurations.
 Maybe a thing is something that repeats, and its fitness can be how many iterations it repeats on.

+* One interesting modification to make that could lead to some really cool finds is to look for starting configurations that evetually lead back to _themselves_.
+  That'd probably find some really neat flyers and it would be really easy to integrate into this codebase!